 Veteran coach excited about the Pack's future success.

 The Mark Gottfried TV Show (3/25/2012)

 Considered one of the top basketball minds in the nation, Bobby Lutz enters his fourth season on head coach Mark Gottfried's staff at NC State and his third year as associate head coach.
-Lutz was elevated to his current position on April 20, 2012.
+Lutz was elevated to his current associate position on April 20, 2012.

 Lutz came to NC State after a season on the staff at Iowa State, where he helped the Cyclones earn their highest win total since 2005-06.
 Prior to his stint in Ames, Lutz served as the head coach at Charlotte from 1999-2010, where he led his alma mater to eight postseason appearances (five NCAA, three NIT) in his 12 years at the helm.
 He is the winningest coach in 49er history, posting a record of 218-158 and is the only coach in school history to make back-to-back NCAA Tournament appearances twice in his career.

 A native of Catawba, N.C., Lutz led Charlotte to a school-record five 20-win seasons, averaged more than 18 wins a year and won three Conference USA titles (1999, 2001, 2004) in his tenure with the 49ers.
 He had four top 20 national recruiting classes and tutored 10 players who earned first-team all-conference honors.
 Five times in his career a Lutz-coached 49er squad knocked off a top-10 opponent, including a win over No. 3 Cincinnati in 1999.
 Five of the eight wins over top-10-ranked opponents in Charlotte's history came under Lutz's watch.

 In 2005, Lutz was a finalist for the Jim Phelan National Coach of the Year Award.